Pedro Almodóvar: 1988–2002: Stardom and critical acclaim

 After the success of All About My Mother, Almodóvar took a break from filmmaking to focus on his production company El Deseo.
 During this break, Almodóvar had an idea for Talk to Her (2002), a film about two men, played by Javier Cámara and Darío Grandinetti, who become friends while taking care of the comatose women they love, played by Leonor Watling and Rosario Flores.
 Combining elements of modern dance and silent filmmaking with a narrative that embraces coincidence and fate, in the film, Almodóvar plots the lives of his characters, thrown together by unimaginably bad luck, towards an unexpected conclusion.

 Talk to Her was released in April 2002 in Spain, followed by its international premiere at the Telluride Film Festival in September of that year.
 It was hailed by critics and embraced by arthouse audiences, particularly in America.
-The unanimous praise for Talk to Her resulted in Almodóvar winning his second Academy Award, this time for Best Original Screenplay, as well as being nominated in the Best Director category.
+The unanimous praise for Talk to Her resulted in Almodóvar winning his first Academy Award, this time for Best Original Screenplay, as well as being nominated in the Best Director category.
 The film also won the César Award for Best Film from the European Union and both the BAFTA Award and Golden Globe Award for Best Foreign Language Film.
-Talk to Her made over $51 million worldwide.
+Talk to Her made more than $51 million worldwide.